christhomasmadej/recruitment/recruitment/CV.md

 **Cognitive Science**  - awesome combo of linguistics, psychology, artificial intelligence, philosophy, neuroscience, and anthropology.
 Visualization of this science concepts can be storyline of Transcendence (2014) movie.
 **Artificial Intelligence**  - someday I want to delegate "earning money" task to something else.
-**Electronic Dance Events**  - because you have to charge your batteries somehow.
-Include free tickets in your offer and you have my attention...;)
+**Electronic Dance Events**  - include free tickets to Tomorrowland in your offer and you have my attention...;)
 **Single Malt Whiskies**  - participation in whisky tasting events and investment advisement

 ## CERTIFICATES: